renatocassino/dephpugger/README.md

 # What is Dephpugger?

-Dephpugger (read depugger) is an open source lib to make a debug in php direct in terminal, without necessary configure an IDE.
+Dephpugger (read depugger) is an open source library that allows a developer to debug in php direct in terminal, without necessary configure an IDE.
 The dephpugger run in Php Built in Server using another command.
 You can use for:

 ## Web applications
 ### Lumen in example